 - Backup: Za’Darius Smith (Green Bay Packers)

 Barrett has had a nice season in his first year in Tampa Bay, leading the NFL in sacks with 10.
 Add the two picks this season and 27 tackles, he has had a nice season that should end in a Pro Bowl trip.
 Jones has been one of the more underrated outside linebackers in the NFL as has become a staple in the Arizona defense with nine sacks this season.
 Arizona is building a nice team and Jones looks to be a building block.
 Smith signed with the Packers this past offseason and has become of the best pass rushers in the NFL right now.
-His 25 tackles and eight sacks this season has helped Green Bay become one of the better defenses in the league.
+His 25 tackles and eight sacks this season have helped Green Bay become one of the better defenses in the league.

 - Potential Alternate: Preston Smith (Green Bay Packers)